 Multiple copies of agreements

 Multiple copies of the agreement are not required.
-Please ensure that the other party/ies to the agreement have their copy, as additional copies will not be retained by Records & Information.
+Please ensure that the other party/ies to the agreement have their copy, as additional copies will not be retained by R&I.

-The contracts e-mail notification system was introduced by Records & Information & Commercial Services in October 2019 and is designed to assist contract managers in the management of supply agreements which have been registered into the University Contract Register (Content Manager).
+It is designed to assist Contract Managers in the management of supply agreements which have been registered into the University Legal Agreements Register.

-- Notification of the agreement’s registration with Records Services for safe-custody and it’s availability in the University Contract Register
+- Notification of the agreement’s registration and it’s availability in the University Legal Agreements Register.

 - Notification 90 days prior to the contract’s expiration date